Listen to the Podcast

 Putting these things together with volume, allows you to see how much energy is going into the stock.
-When we look at resistance, you’ll notice also here at different support levels, when you break things down, you’ll see that here coming into these swing points, or support, right at that 200 level, or 2000 on the S&P, is where we kind of got that bounce within the Brexit sell off.
+When we look at resistance, you’ll also notice here at different support levels, when you break things down, you’ll see that here coming into these swing points, or support, right at that 200 level, or 2000 on the S&P, is where we got that bounce within the Brexit sell-off.

 The market moves like a rubber band

-This is how it work when it comes to supply and demand, and the energy, it’s a rubber band, the market is just constantly moving in a rubber band fashion, as it stretches too far to the upside, you get rejection on the upside.
-If it stretches too far to the downside, you get a snap back in that same violent way to the other side.
+This is how it works when it comes to supply and demand, and the energy, it’s a rubber band, the market is just constantly moving in a rubber band fashion, as it stretches too far to the upside, you get a rejection on the upside.
+If it stretches too far to the downside, you get a snapback in that same violent way to the other side.

 If it’s a weekly chart, it is stronger than a daily chart.
 If it’s a daily chart, it’s stronger than, as we zoom in, the intraday chart.
-So even though we have some basic support and resistance right here that came into this stock, you can see, the bigger support and resistance was over here at 210.11 and we did break above it, but eventually with time, we rejected it.
+So even though we have some necessary support and resistance right here that came into this stock, you can see, the more significant support and resistance were over here at 210.11, and we did break above it, but eventually, with time, we rejected it.

 Could we still go past it and can we build enough energy to break it above it?
-Absolutely, that can happen, but you can see that how stocks move is they retest levels, so as we go up higher, let’s just look at this chart from the beginning, as we go up higher, we get above that resistance level, which now, actually becomes slightly support.
+That can happen, but you can see that how stocks move is they retest levels, so as we go up higher, let’s look at this chart from the beginning, as we go up higher, we get above that resistance level, which now, actually becomes slightly support.

-We hand out, we come into it and, there’s no bounce there, but really this becomes support, we broke through it, as we break through it, we move down to the next support level, where the buying picks up and that’s where we get our bounce.
+We hand out, we come into it and, there’s no bounce there, but this becomes support, we broke through it, as we cut through it, we move down to the next support level, where the buying picks up, and that’s where we get our bounce.

-Now we start consolidating sideways, as we consolidate sideways, we start creating a resistance level.
-As we create that resistance level, again, we come back into support.
-Now, we tried to bounce on support, right around 12:30 in the afternoon, and then we came back to try to get into the resistance level, but we couldn’t even do it, didn’t have enough energy, so we had rejection on that 20 day moving average, here it would be 20 bar moving average, and still couldn’t do it, so we continue to sell off.
+Now we start consolidating sideways, as we combine sideways, we begin creating a resistance level.
+As we build that resistance level, again, we come back into support.
+Now, we tried to bounce on support, right around 12:30 in the afternoon, and then we came back to try to get into the resistance level, but we couldn’t even do it, didn’t have enough energy, so we had rejection on that 20 days moving average, here it would be 20 bar moving average, and still couldn’t do it, so we continue to sell off.

 We got to the next level, and as we get into the next level, we find our support, we come back to retest the previous support, which is now resistance, and that’s where we again, rejected it, tried to bounce higher, sell off continues, we break through it, and then you continue to do this pattern time and time again.

-As you combine this with volume, you’ll notice that the selling, especially here at 12 – 1pm was a little larger, the red bars are a little larger than this moving average or volume, and that’s why you get more selling, and then once you get buyers stepping in, just like we had these green bars coming in, you’ll get the buyers stepping in.
+As you combine this with volume, you’ll notice that the selling, especially here at 12 – 1 pm was a little more significant, the red bars are a bit larger than this moving average or volume, and that’s why you get more selling, and then once you get buyers stepping in, just like we had these green bars coming in, you’ll get the buyers stepping in.

 Support and resistance project human behavior

-But it all really comes down to that law of supply and demand, the energy or just support and resistance, but if you want to look at things at a deeper level, you’re looking at the energy, how much energy is going into that stock, and as you take things further, you can look at the 10 minute, you can see how beautiful these things hit.
-And all they’re really doing.
+But it all really comes down to that law of supply and demand, the energy or just support and resistance, but if you want to look at things at a deeper level, you’re looking at the energy, how much energy is going into that stock, and as you take things further, you can see the 10 minutes, you can see how beautiful these things hit.
+And all they’re doing.
 All these support and resistance levels are doing, are just projecting human behavior.

 We also have a gap over here, you can see on June 29th, there’s a little gap to around 205 that again, that we still haven’t filled, and another gap at 200 which is has a potential of being filled, we have some gaps, an as you start looking at things, especially if you start looking on the daily, if you look at, let’s just see here on the volume bars, on the down volume that we had 333.3 million to the downside, and now we’ve moved up on 164 million or moved up on 106 million, it’s nowhere near the 333 million.

-Can we still continue higher?
-Yes, of course we can, but is it realistic?
+Can we continue higher?
+Yes, of course, we can, but is it realistic?
 Do you have the volume?
-Those are always things to consider, because the market can continue to move higher without volume, but then, the move is not as real as a move that has volume behind it.
+Those are always things to consider because the market can continue to move higher without volume, but then, the move is not as real as a move that has volume behind it.

 Recognize the true support and resistance